Snowflyt/graphql-intuitive-request/README.md

 }
 ```

 You should remember that we provide this functionality just for debugging purpose, so you should not use it in production.
-If you only want to get the query string, you should use `createQueryStringFor` instead.
+If you only want to get the query string, you should use `queryString`, `mutationString` or `subscriptionString` instead.

 ### Work with graphql-request